How to Check Your Own Vitals

-The symptoms of heart problems can be subtle.
+The symptoms of heart problems can be subtle, which is why it’s so important to know how to check your own vitals.
 Knowing what’s average for your body gives you the knowledge you need in case of an emergency.
-If you know that your normal resting heart rate is around 65, you’ll know that there might be something wrong if it jumps to 80.
-Checking your own vitals takes just minutes, and may give you an early warning of any potential problems, especially with your heart.
+For example, if your normal resting heart rate is 65 BPM, something may be wrong if your BPM is 80.
+Checking your own vitals takes just minutes and may give early knowledge of any potential problems.

 Resting Heart Rate